Table of Contents

 Some cases of endometrial hyperplasia, especially atypical, can progress to endometrial cancer, so it is important to study the two together.
 Endometrial cancer is the most common gynecological cancer in the developed world and the second-most common in the developing world.

 Note for the United States Medical Licensing Examination (USMLE): It is important to know the list of the most common cancers in men and women.
-For gynecological cancers, cervical cancer is the most common in developing countries due to a lack of screening and lack of vaccination against human papillomavirus.
+For gynecological cancers, cervical cancer is the most common in developing countries due to a lack of screening and vaccination against human papillomavirus (HPV).
 There are 25.4 new cases per 100,000 women per year, leading to death in 4.5 per 100,000 women per year.
 Women have a lifetime risk of 2.8%.
 The average age of diagnosis is between 55 and 67 years.
 Only 5% of cases occur in women younger than 40 years.

 Etiology of Endometrial Hyperplasia

 The basic principle is that an increase in estrogen that is unopposed by progesterone leads to a proliferation of endometrial tissue.